Plasmode/ZZ80RC/Manuals/ZZ80Mon_manual.md

 ```
 The address field in the first column is that of the buffer where sector data is stored.

 **D**
-display memory from 4 hexadecimal digits start address to 4 hexadecimal end address.
+Display memory from 4 hexadecimal digits start address to 4 hexadecimal end address.
 If start address is greater than the end address, only 1 line (16 bytes) of data will be displayed.
 ```
 D 0400 0420